AngeloM15/AngeloM15/README.md

 > A quick introduction about me

-I'm __Angelo__ a Data Engineer who likes programming and playing with data, mainly with Python and Postgres.
+I'm __Angelo__ a Software developer who likes playing with data, mainly with Python and Postgres.

 ## Contact with me